Olunowoade01/Security-group-overview/README.md

-# Even though we've removed the outbound rule that allows all traffic from the instance to the outside world, we can still access the website successfully.
+# Even though i have removed the outbound rule that allows all traffic from the instance to the outside world, i can still access the website successfully.
 This behavior is due to the stateful nature of AWS security groups.

 ![testing](./img/11%20ip%20working.png)